sage-code/maj/words.md

 **notes:**

-* Nouns are 3, 4 or 5 character long and are ending with "a"
+* Nouns are 4, 5, 6 character long and are ending with "a"
 * Nouns representing leaving beings are starting with uppercase.
 * Person names are written with all capital letters.